 Charges may also be filed in Municipal Court though a Criminal Complaint, completed and sworn to by the enforcement officer.
 The Criminal Complaint is a sworn statement from the charging officer of the charges being prosecuted against the defendant, including the section of code violated, the date of the event giving rise to the alleged violation, and the facts surrounding the alleged violation.
-A sample of a criminal complaint form is included in Appendix A.
+A sample of a criminal complaint form is available in the Resource Library of the WVML Database's Municipal Court Forum.